tytso/xfstests-bld/README.md

 ![](https://github.com/BU-NU-CLOUD-F19/gce-xfstests/blob/master/Pictures/feature1.png)

 ###### _Bisection testing_
 The main hurdle here will be figuring out where to store the whole git tree which is needed for git bisect to work.
 It makes sense for it to be on the build server but then the LTM will not be able to access it.
 We will need a way for the LTM to communicate to the build server which version of the kernel to build.
 Perhaps we can set up some mechanism where the build server decides which commit to use for the build based on feedback from the LTM server.
-For example, the LTM server reviews the results of the tests and then instructs the build server to keep bisecting the tree and building kernels till the bug is found.
-We are not sure how to approach this right now, but we will revise this section as our understanding of the problem improves.
+For example, the LTM server reviews the results of the tests and then instructs the build server to keep bisecting the git tree and building kernels till the bug is found.
+We are not clear on all of the details of this part at the moment, but we will revise this section as our understanding of the problem improves.
 ![](https://github.com/BU-NU-CLOUD-F19/gce-xfstests/blob/master/Pictures/feature2.png)